matzegoebel/run_WRF/README.md

 ## Requirements
 The package is written for a Linux environment.
 For Windows, it may have to be adjusted.
-In addition to the standard library, the Python packages `numpy` and `pandas` are required.
-To concatenate the output of restarted and original runs, you also need the program `ncks` from the [NCO](http://nco.sourceforge.net/) package and the Python packages `netcdf4-python` and `wrf-python`.
+In addition to the standard library, the Python packages `numpy`, `pandas`, and `xarray` are required.
+To concatenate the output of restarted and original runs, you also need the program `ncks` from the [NCO](http://nco.sourceforge.net/) package.
 The package was tested with Python 3.6.

-After downloading or cloning the repository, add the location to your `$PYTHONPATH` environment variable.
+## Installation
+Run `pip install -e .` in the root directory.

 ## Testing
 The folder `tests` contains scripts and data for testing the code after changing it.